Acanthemblemaria hastingsi

-The Cortez barnacle blenny (Acanthemblemaria hastingsi) is a species of chaenopsid blenny found in the Gulf of California, in the eastern Pacific Ocean.
+Acanthemblemaria hastingsi, the Cortez barnacle blenny, is a species of chaenopsid blenny found in the Gulf of California, in the eastern Pacific Ocean.
 Males can reach a maximum length of 5.1 cm SL, while females can reach a maximum length of 4 cm.
 The specific name honours the marine biologist Philip A. Hastings of the Scripps Institution of Oceanography.